Persona 4: AwardsPersona 4 was awarded the "PlayStation 2 Game Prize" in the Famitsu Awards 2008, voted by readers of Famitsu. It was also recognized by the Computer Entertainment Supplier's Association as one of the recipients for the "Games of the Year Award of Excellence" in the Japan Game Awards 2009. The game was given the award for its "high quality of work", "excellent story, automatically generated dungeons and impressive background music". It won the Award for Excellence at the 2009 Japan Game Awards. In 2013, GamesRadar ranked it fifth "best videogame stories ever", saying its "greatest strength comes from pacing". In 2015, GamesRadar named Persona 4 Golden the 53rd best game ever on its "The 100 best games ever" list. In that same year, USgamer placed the game fifth on its "The 15 Best Games Since 2000" list. In 2023, Time Extension included the game on their "Best JRPGs of All Time" list.

-Port and spinoffs
+Legacy

+Costumes based on the Yasogami High uniforms, accompanied by music from the game, are available in Persona 5, Persona 3 Reload, and Metaphor: ReFantazio, all as purchasable DLC.

+Other releases

+Persona 4 Golden

-Persona 4 GoldenPersona 4 Golden, released in Japan as Persona 4: The Golden, was announced in August 2011 as a port of Persona 4 for the portable PlayStation Vita.
+Persona 4 Golden, released in Japan as Persona 4: The Golden, was announced in August 2011 as a port of Persona 4 for the portable PlayStation Vita.
 It was originally planned by Atlus to be a PlayStation Portable title, similar to Persona 3 Portable, which would have required removing some of the features of the PlayStation 2 game.
 However, the Vita provided sufficient resources that allowed Atlus to expand the game.
 It is an expanded version of the PlayStation 2 title, adding new features and story elements to the game.
 A new character named Marie was added to the story.
 Additional Personas, character outfits, and expanded spoken lines and anime cutscenes are included as well as two new Social Links for Marie and Tohru Adachi.
 The game supports the wireless networking features of the Vita, allowing a player to call in help from other players to help in dungeon battles.
 Another new feature is a garden that produces items the player can use in the various dungeons.
 The game was released in Japan on June 14, 2012.
 Persona 4 Golden was also the first game in the series to be released in traditional Chinese.

 The release of Persona 4 Golden resulted in the surge of sales of PlayStation Vitas.
 During its debut week, the game sold 137,076 units in Japan.
 Media Create stated that the game's outstanding sales that surpassed the debuts of other titles from Persona series may be due to the exposure the Persona 4 game has had in other forms of media.
 As of mid-July 2012, the game had sold 193,412 units in Japan.
 The game was the eighth most purchased digital Vita game on the Japanese PlayStation Network in 2013.
 As of April 2014, the game shipped 350,000 copies in Japan, and over 700,000 copies were shipped worldwide as of December 2013.
 A soundtrack was released in Japan on June 27, 2012, consisting of a single disc of 15 tracks composed by Meguro and Atsushi Kitajoh.Persona 4 Golden was released in North America on November 20, 2012.
 A special 10,000 copies were also released on November 20, 2012, as the "Solid Gold Premium Edition".
 NIS America released the game in Europe on February 22, 2013.
 It was also released for Windows on June 13, 2020.
 It included some additional features, such as the Japanese voiceovers and minor graphical enhancements.
 Ports of Golden for Nintendo Switch, PlayStation 4, Xbox One, and Xbox Series X/S were released on January 19, 2023.